Port Forwarding for Beginners: Beginning To Understand This Connection Protocol

 Is port forwarding the same as a VPN?

-No, while both are tunnels for transporting data, a VPN is an encrypted connection that hides your sensitive information.
+No, while both are tunnels for transporting data, a VPN is an encrypted connection that hides your internet activities and real IP address.
 Additionally, a VPN grants you access without requiring a specific key each time you want to make a connection, while port forwarding requires you to enter the credentials to enter the port.

 It’s important to keep your data encrypted when sharing via a method like port forwarding.
 This allows you to protect your local and public-facing IP addresses, so hackers don’t label you as an easy target.